-Evolution from Linen to NNX#
+Evolution from Flax Linen to NNX#

-Basic Module Definition#
+Basic Module definition#

 import flax.linen as nn